CJC-ds/php_shoppingCart/README.md

 # ezyVet_shoppingCart

-This is my attempt at ezyVet shopping cart assignment.
+This is my attempt at the shopping cart assignment.

 Unable to create the "click to add", "click to remove" functionality with php.